M. N. Roy: Indian independence movement

 Towards the end of the 19th century, revolutionary nationalism began to spread among the educated middle classes of Bengal, inspired by the writings of Bankim and Vivekananda.

 According to one biographer, Roy agreed with Bankim that true religion was not being cloistered from the world, but working actively for the public good.
 Vivekananda reinforced this and advanced the idea that Hinduism and Indian culture were superior to anything the Western world could offer.

 He formed a rationalist group with his cousin Hari Kumar Chakravarti (1882–1963).
 Members included Satkori Banerjee (Bandhopadhyay), brothers Saileshvar and Shyamsundar Bose, Roy's cousins Phani and Narendra Chakravarti, and Mokshadacharan Samadhyayi, an organiser of the Anushilan Samiti in Chinsura.

 In July 1905, the partition of Bengal was announced, scheduled to take effect in October.
 A mass movement aimed at annulling the partition emerged, giving radical nationalists like Roy an opportunity to build broader support.
 Following his high school expulsion for organising a meeting and a march against the partition, Roy and Chakravarti moved to Kolkata and joined the Anushilans.

 Under Mokshada's leadership, on 6 December 1907 Roy committed political theft to raise money for the Anushilans.
 When arrested, he was carrying two seditious books by Barin Ghosh.
 Defended by J. N. Roy (close friend of Bagha Jatin) and Promothonath Mukherjee, he was released on bail, thanks to his reputation as a student and social worker.

 Barin sent Prafulla Chaki with Charuchandra Datta to see Bagha Jatin at Darjeeling who was posted there on official duty, and do away with the Lt.
 Governor.
 On explaining to Prafulla that it was not the right time, Jatin promised to contact him later.
 Though Prafulla was impressed by him, Barin cynically commented that it would be too much effort for a government officer to serve a patriotic cause.
 Phani returned from Darjeeling and, fascinated by Jatin's charisma, he informed his friends about him.
 On hearing Barin censuring Phani for disloyalty, Roy decided to meet Dada but was caught by Barin.

 The Howrah-Shibpur Trial (1910–11) brought Bhattacharya closer to Jatindra Mukherjee.

+He also worked closely with Hemchandra Kanungo for a during his time in the Anushilan Samiti at Calcutta, he was inspired by Kanungo's travels in Europe, and he was also impressed by the advanced bomb manufacturing technologies that Hem had brought from Russia.